AlexeyKagan/mobile-event-app/README.md

 # Cordova-ionic-mobile-task-manager-app

-Using for this app : cordova, ionic, angular, sass
+Using for this app : cordova, ionic, angular, redux, sass and etc...

 UI images:
 </br>